ErikaKvalem/Documentation-2018-MkDocs/docs/cellm.md

 # 2. Documentation on Electrophysiological (atrial) Cell models
 ## 2.1 Introduction

-The main goal of this documentation is to introduce the reader into **electrophysiological (atrial) cell models**.

-Cardiac cells models in electrophysiology are **anatomic models** of the heart describing cardiac activity from sub-cellular and cellular level to the level of the whole organ.
-The models consist on a set of **ordinary differential equations** that describe the cell activity.

-Applications: Education (i.e cardiology) and diagnostic and therapeutic instrumentation.

-These electrophysiologycal models have been developed throughout history since **1952**.

-The first model was simulated by **Hodgkin-Huxley** on the axon membrane of a giant squid.

-Other important names have been for example **Noble**, **Beeler-Reuter**, **Luo-Rudy** etc.

 ## 2.2 The Hodgkin–Huxley model
 By Alan Lloyd Hodgkin and Andrew Fielding Huxley (1952)